ebacala/pokeemerald/README.md

     * All the TMs
     * PP ups
 * TMs names are now displayed in shops (instead of "TMxx")
+* Level 100 POKéMONS that fought are no longer taken into account for EXP. calculations

 ## Original project README